mbnarayn/DevOps/README.md

 - Specify the location to be the same folder as the local path for the Azure Repo files
 - Specify a Solution Name or alternatively select the check box to "Place solution and project in the same directory"
 - Click Create and select Blank Template

+### Visual Studio 2019 - When Do You Create a Project or a Solution?

+You only need to create a Project or a Solution if you plan to deploy to Azure directly from Visual Studio.
+A Project/Solution is not required if you plan to deploy via Azure Pipelines, you can simply clone a repo and git commit files back into the Repo to deploy via Azure Pipelines.

 # ARM Template Deployment Errors